Wine Terms

 A classification system for wines that designates specific regions and quality standards, similar to AOC in France.

-A crucial step in the traditional method of making sparkling wines, such as Champagne.
-It involves removing the sediment that forms in the neck of the bottle after the secondary fermentation, which gives these wines their effervescence.
+A key step in the traditional method of making sparkling wine, such as Champagne.
+It involves removing the sediment collected in the bottle neck after secondary fermentation, ensuring clarity and brilliance in the finished wine.

-A red grape from Piedmont in Italy.
-Dolcetto grapes create wines like Dolcetto d'Alba and Dolcetto di Dogliani.
-These wines offer a soft, fruity profile with notes of blackberries, plums, and spices.
-Often aged in stainless steel or concrete tanks, they maintain their fruit-forward nature.
+A red grape from Piedmont, Italy, used in wines like Dolcetto d’Alba and Dolcetto di Dogliani.
+Known for its soft, fruity profile with notes of blackberry, plum, and spice, Dolcetto is often aged in stainless steel or concrete to preserve its fresh, fruit-forward character.

-A wine region in northern Portugal, known for its red wines made from grape varieties such as Touriga Nacional, Touriga Franca, and Tinta Roriz.
-Douro wines are typically full-bodied and rich, with flavours of black fruit, chocolate, and spices.
-Douro is also known for its fortified wines, such as Port.
+A renowned wine region in northern Portugal, celebrated for bold red wines made from varieties like Touriga Nacional, Touriga Franca, and Tinta Roriz.
+Douro reds are typically full-bodied and rich, with notes of black fruit, chocolate, and spice.
+The region is also famous for producing Port, its iconic fortified wine.

-Refers to a wine that has little to no residual sugar, resulting in a lack of sweetness.
-Dry wines can range from light and crisp to full-bodied and complex and are often paired with food.
+Describes a wine with little to no residual sugar, meaning it isn’t sweet.
+Dry wines can range from light and crisp to full-bodied and complex, and are often ideal for food pairing due to their balanced structure.

 A system where wine is sold before it's bottled, typically used for Bordeaux wines.